JustinLove/junkyard_biome/README.md

 ## Playing Custom Biomes

-A client mod is needed for the sytem editor, server mod to actually play on it.
+A client mod is needed for the system editor, server mod to actually play on it.
 When setting up human lobbies, I strongly recommend using a stock biome system until all players have joined and downloaded mods, and then changing the system.

 ## Related mods